goeb/reqflow/index.md

-# Reqflow, a Requirements Traceability Tool
+# Reqflow

-Req is a free and open-source tool for traceability of requirements across documents, designed to analyse documents with speed and efficiency.
+Reqflow is a free and open-source tool for traceability of requirements across documents, designed to analyse documents with speed and efficiency.

 ## Supported Formats